zfoteff/dnd/game_notes.md

 <u>Confuse</u>: Force an enemy within 50 feet to make a constitution saving throw.
 On failure, deal 1d8 damage to them for three turns.
 For those three turns, they are confused, and target a random ally instead of low health/weak/close allies.

 ## Session 1: Wednesday, 07/13/2022
-Woke up hungover in a prison cell in the *wastes*.
+Woke up hungover in a prison cell in the Wastes.
 We were captured by the lizard coalition.
 We were thrown in the mines before we escaped into the desert

 ## Session 2: Wednesday, 07/27/2022
 In the desert with Jimson Jamson.
 Aaron insulted him and we fought him until we blinded him and he ran away.
 We decided to go to a town with some Small nomadic tents and a few permanent settlements.
 We are headed towards atlantis in a horse carriage